Union Sulphur Company: The Frasch patents expire

 Unfortunately for Frasch, he was too far ahead of his time.
-He had filed his original three patents for the Frasch Process back in 1891.
+He had filed his original two patents for the Frasch Process back in 1891.
 At the time, patents lasted 17 years.
 His original patents thus expired in 1908.
 Competitors such as the Freeport Sulphur Company quickly emerged and began to use the Frasch Process to extract sulfur from other nearby salt dome sites.
 The Union Sulphur Company tried to stop the Freeport Sulphur Company by suing on the basis of later patents that improved upon the original patents.
 The Delaware District Court largely sided with the Union Sulphur Company.
 The Third Circuit Court of Appeals, however, reversed the district court, concluding that the new patents were not really new inventions, but merely extensions of the original expired patents.
 Union Sulphur appealed to the Supreme Court, which declined to review the Third Circuit opinion.
 The competitors were free to use the Frasch Process.

 The Union Sulphur Company continued to extract sulfur, averaging over 200,000 tons per year from 1905 to 1911 and eventually producing a total of almost 9.5 million tons.